ec-jrc/lisflood-utilities/README.md

 ### Usage

-The tool takes as input a CSV file containing point coordinates (structured in 3 columns: id, lat, lon) and a directory containing one or more NetCDF or GRIB files.
+The tool takes as input a CSV file containing point coordinates and a directory containing one or more NetCDF or GRIB files.
 The CSV files must contain only three columns: point identifier, and its two coordinates.
 The name of the coordinate fields must match those in the NetCDF or GRIB files.
 For example:

 ```text
 ID,lat,lon